peptramuntana/tfg/README.md

 - Admin user login for project management based on CRUD with the database.
 - Sliders for the visualization of project images.
-- Contact form with validations.
+- Forms with validations.

 The project will have the following technologies.

 - HTML + CSS
 - JavaScript
-- PHP
+- PHP in MVC pattern
 - MySQL